mohanmca/MohanLearningGround/src/main/md/Mind/motivational_quotes_videos.md

 * A life is about putting others' needs above your own fears.
 * Do nothing that is of no use.
 * Continuous improvement of yourself should be one of the most important things in your life.
 There is always something new that you need to learn
+* Everyone you will ever meet knows something you don't

 # Fight and War quotes
 * If you're not humble, life will visit humbleness upon you. - Mike Tyson